Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 1 Januari 2025 20.27.01 UTC
+- WIB: Rabu, 1 Januari 2025 21.24.27 UTC
-- WITA: Rabu, 1 Januari 2025 21.27.01 UTC
+- WITA: Rabu, 1 Januari 2025 22.24.27 UTC
-- WIT: Rabu, 1 Januari 2025 22.27.01 UTC
+- WIT: Rabu, 1 Januari 2025 23.24.27 UTC

 Kutipan Inspiratif:
-"Technology, like art, is a soaring exercise of the human imagination."
+"There is no market for YOUR EMOTIONS, so never advertise your FEELINGS just display YOUR ATTITUDE.,."

-Kategori: technology
+Kategori: attitude